Best Electronic Drum Sets

-The snare drum also includes a secondary rim.
-And is impressive that is connected to the snare drum by a sensor, so when you hit the rim, the sensor transmits the perfect sound you’d want.
+The snare drum includes a secondary rim, which is connected by a sensor.
+When you hit the rim, the sensor transmits the perfect sound you’d want.

 The final polish used displays black gloss lacquer of quality.
-That protects the metal parts from rust while giving it an authentic finish.
+This protects the metal parts from rust while giving it an authentic finish.

 The hi-hats are very sensitive as they have no moving parts.
-Its cymbals have three zones for different sound capabilities, which function as a bow, bell, and edge.
+The cymbals have three zones for different sound capabilities, which function as a bow, bell, and edge.

-You will also notice multiple sensors between the cymbals and drums.
+The drum and cymbal pads have multiple sensors.
 This allows for consistent sensitivity when you strike the drum or cymbal surface, thus giving you the freedom to control a range of sound dynamics.

 ATV features a very tunable mesh head that is characterized by a double layer of sturdy mesh.
 It offers the most sensitive trigger response through a 45-degree shell bearing.

-A cool thing about the ATV ADrum is that it doesn’t take up a lot of space.
-It consists of double braced hardware that makes it easy to install.
+A cool thing about the ATV ADrums is that they don’t take up a lot of space.
+The kit consists of double braced hardware that makes it easy to install.

 The drum set uses a multi-purpose stand that doubles up as a ride and tom support.
-They also have adjustable snare stands that fit in with different components.
+It also has an adjustable snare stand that fits in with different components.

 This drum set has only five pieces, making it lightweight.
 So, you do not have to worry about moving it to different locations.

 If you want to build upon the sounds, they offer an opportunity to buy more kits and cymbals to suit your preferences.
-But generally, the five custom kits deliver a variety of sounds without requiring a quick upgrade.
+However, the five custom kits deliver a variety of sounds without requiring a quick upgrade.

 Following the well-known tradition of TD series, the TD-27KV-S Electronic Drum continues to deliver A quality under a brand that has been leading the industry for quite some time.